Skip to main content

 Dane County, WisconsinLimited DataHypereutrophic

 The hypereutrophic status — TSI 87 — reflects sustained heavy nutrient loading from the surrounding watershed and frequent algal pressure.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Within the 23 graded lakes of Dane County, Gateway Pond sits at rank 19, near the bottom of the county list.
+Gateway Pond ranks 17 of 21 in Dane County — at the lower end of the locally monitored distribution.

 No invasive species are currently listed at Gateway Pond — the lake remains off the Wisconsin infested-waters roster.
 The state fisheries records do not list documented species for Gateway Pond, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
-The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.
+Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2020-10-05.
 Grade methodology: LakeGrade methodology.